The Risks of Public WiFi: Hackers Are Waiting for You

 - Locations, Past and Present – Knowing where you live, work and travel can help cyber thieves piece together your profile and use that information to steal your personal, private data.

-- Personal Financial Information – In addition to grabbing your social security number, they can use it to steal things like tax refunds, bank accounts, payments from vendors, as well as many other transactions that can financially wipe you out.
-Once hackers connect with your bank accounts, you’re in big trouble.
+- Personal Financial Information – In addition to grabbing your social security number, they can use it to steal things like tax refunds, bank accounts, payments from vendors, as well as many other transactions that can financially wipe you out and take years to resolve.
+Once hackers connect with your bank accounts, you are in big trouble.

 - Profile Data – By breaching your social networking activity, hackers can steal and replace your online accounts with fraudulent ones, locking you out and causing more disruption, fraud and financial exposure.